ezzabuzaid/blog/src/content/blog/reactive-infinity-scroll.md

 ### fromEvent

-We could rewrite the previous example to be as follows
+You could rewrite the previous example to be as follows

 ```ts
 const timezoneInputController = new Subject<string>();